-Our sickness absence control procedure is there to provide a fair and consistent framework for handling staff sickness.
-It makes the Employees' responsibilities clear and gives guidance to Members.
+Council's sickness absence control procedure is there to provide a fair and consistent framework for handling staff sickness and absence.
+The policy makes the Employees' responsibilities clear and gives guidance to Members.

-These are our core principles:
+These are RPC's core principles:

-- To ensure that all Employees appreciate the effect of sickness and unplanned absence on the Council, in terms of efficiency and additional pressure placed on Colleagues - To ensure that all Employees are aware of their sickness entitlements - To inform all Employees of their responsibility to attend work and to keep unplanned absence to a minimum - To support all employees by monitoring absence levels, providing a key point of contact on attendance issues, and, where appropriate, providing welfare support. - To encourage open and honest communication between Members, Employees and the Council - To support and encourage people with disabilities to comply with the requirements of the Equality Act 2010.
+- To ensure that all Employees appreciate the effect of sickness and unplanned absence on the Council, in terms of efficiency and additional pressure placed on Colleagues - To ensure that all Employees are aware of their sickness entitlements - To inform all Employees of their responsibility to attend work and to keep unplanned absence to a minimum - To support all employees by monitoring absence levels, providing a key point of contact on attendance issues, and, where appropriate, providing welfare support. - To encourage open and honest communication between Members, Employees and the Council. - To comply with the requirements of the Equality Act 2010 and to support and encourage people with disabilities within their working role.